• Instagram

 Marinades: Mix a few tablespoons of the shrub into your marinade, or use the shrub as a glaze for meat & poultry.

-Step by step muddling cherries with sugar.
+Step by step photos showing a hand muddling cherries with sugar.

 Add the apple cider vinegar (photo 1).
 Muddle well (photo 2).
 Transfer to a quart-sized jar or container (photo 3).
 Cover and refrigerate for 2 days.

-Mortar and pestle with red liquid.
+A gray mortar and pestle with a red liquid inside.

 After the 2 days, open your jar and muddle again, very well (photo 1).
 Strain and discard the skins (photo 2).
 Use your hands to squeeze out as much of the shrub liquid as possible (photo 3).
 Store in a sealed container in the refrigerator (photo 4).

-Girl holding dripping cherry over red cocktail.
+A woman holding a dripping cherry over a red cocktail in a glass

-Sour Cherry Shrub FAQ
+Sour Cherry Shrub Storage

 Cherry skins in square glass bowl.